 This sentence is also a big no-no.

-Although I admit that there can be situations where the Dumper honestly thinks that they still love the person with whom they are breaking up with, but it is NOT ok to say it.
+I admit that there can be situations where the Dumper honestly thinks that they still love the person they are breaking up with.
+But that doesn’t make it ok to say it.

 I understand that the dumper might think that it’s easier for the one left behind, but trust me, it isn’t.
 On the contrary, it is MUCH harder to hear that your Ex still loves you.